Marines

 Naval School Explosive Ordnance Disposal (NAVSCOLEOD) at Eglin Air Force Base, Florida, is the Department of Defense’s elite joint-service training hub for Explosive Ordnance Disposal professionals.
 Delivering high-risk, hands-on training to all four branches, allied forces, and select federal agencies, NAVSCOLEOD prepares EOD Techs to face the most complex explosive threats worldwide.

 With a rigorous 206-day curriculum, students train across eight specialized divisions covering everything from demolition and robotics to chemical, biological, and nuclear ordnance.
-Marines assigned to NAVSCOLEOD complete a full PCS tour, with opportunities to screen for MARSOC or while in school.
+Marines assigned to NAVSCOLEOD complete a full PCS tour, with opportunities to screen for or while in school.

 Contact the MARDET GySgt or S-1 at (850) 882-7017 or (850) 882-5408.